Diuris behrii: Taxonomy and naming

 Diuris behrii was first formally described in 1847 by Diederich Franz Leonhard von Schlechtendal who published his description in Linnaea: ein Journal für die Botanik in ihrem ganzen Umfange, oder Beiträge zur Pflanzenkunde.
 The specific epithet (behrii) honours the German-American botanist, Hans Hermann Behr.

 Distribution and habitat

-The golden cowslip orchid grows in grassland and woodland mostly in western Victoria but is also found in south-eastern South Australia and on the slopes and tablelands of New South Wales, including the Australian Capital Territory.
+The golden cowslip orchid grows in grassland and woodland mostly in western Victoria but is also found in south-eastern South Australia.
+Plants previously included in D. behrii in New South Wales and the Australian Capital Territory are now segregated as D. amabilis.